AsclepiusInformatica/breaking-news/Breaking-News-drafts/Breaking-News-4-Real-News-Is-Fake-News.md

 </figure>
 <br />

-This article's main advice to MSM: To fight fake news, stop being like fake news.
+This article's prime advice to MSM: To fight fake news, stop being like fake news.
 Stop looking like it.
 Stop reading like it.
 Stop promoting it.
 Stop funding it.

 <h2>Real news funds fake news</h2>
 Fake new is now big business.
 Its business model depends on the <a href="https://www.rjionline.org/stories/breaking-news-2-when-good-ads-go-bad">fraud-infested ad-tech industry</a>.
 Ad tech depends on legitimate news sites ignoring <a href="https://www.rjionline.org/stories/breaking-news-1-how-monetizing-became-malvertising">often-illegitimate practices</a> &mdash; practices the <a href="http://www.wfanet.org/pdf/WFA_Compendium_Of_Ad_Fraud_Knowledge.pdf">World Federation of Advertisers</a> (PDF) says could become "second only to cocaine and opiate markets as a form of organized crime."